 Your result is an estimate of the life insurance cover amount that may bridge the gap between needs and existing resources.
 Treat it as a guide only: it does not consider your full objectives, financial situation or needs, and it does not account for product features, exclusions, waiting periods or underwriting.
 Consider reading relevant product disclosure information and, if needed, seek personal advice from a licensed adviser.

-Recent data from the Australian Prudential Regulation Authority (APRA) reveals a significant concentration of disputes in the life insurance sector, with Total and Permanent Disablement (TPD) and disability income insurance (DII) claims accounting for 88% of all disputes.
-This trend highlights the need for both insurers and policyholders to closely examine the factors contributing to these disputes and seek solutions to enhance the claims process. - read more
+Recent data from the Australian Prudential Regulation Authority (APRA) reveals a significant concentration of disputes in the life insurance sector, with Total and Permanent Disability (TPD) and disability income insurance (DII) claims accounting for 88% of all disputes.
+This trend underscores the pressing need for both insurers and policyholders to closely examine the factors contributing to these disputes and seek solutions to enhance the claims process. - read more

 Buy-sell agreements are crucial legal contracts that outline how a partner’s share of a business may be reassigned if that partner dies or otherwise leaves the business.
 These agreements are often part of a company's succession planning strategy, aiming to provide a clear path forward in the case of unforeseen events. - read more